emelie-nilsson/fempowered/TESTING.md

 All user stories were manually tested against their acceptance criteria.
 All **Must have** and most **Should have** stories passed ✅

 For **User Story 20**, the acceptance criterion “Categories can be created, edited, and deleted in Admin” is **Deferred (out of MVP scope)**.
 The MVP outcome (assigning a predefined category and filtering by category) was verified and passed.

+For **User Story 22**, the acceptance criterion mentions marking orders as fulfilled or shipped.
+In the MVP, orders can be updated with the statuses **Pending**, **Paid**, and **Cancelled**, which covers the required admin workflow.
+Extended statuses (e.g., Preparing, Shipped, Delivered) are documented under *Future Features* for potential implementation.

 ---